 When will I know if I’m receiving this scholarship?

 I’m a legal Minnesota resident.
-How do I know if I’m eligible for the Minnesota reciprocity tuition rate?
+How do I know if I’m receiving the Minnesota reciprocity tuition rate?

 An agreement between North Dakota and Minnesota makes students eligible for tuition comparable to resident tuition.
 Students graduating from a Minnesota high school who enroll at NDSU within 12 months of graduating automatically qualify for this rate.
 Transfer students, home-schooled students and students earning a GED must apply for this rate at www.ohe.state.mn.us.
+Students are welcome to email a screenshot of the application approval page to email@example.com to expedite the update in our system.
 Learn more about the Minnesota reciprocity tuition rate on the NDSU One Stop and Minnesota Office of Higher Education websites.

 I am an international student – am I eligible for this program?